brianzamorano/say-what/README.md

 ### Sample Usage
 $ ./say-what.sh -f "EBOOK.mobi" -r 275 -s "Perry sat on the couch"

+### Notes
+PDF support is iffy-at best unless it is primarily text but give it a shot!

 ### TODO:
 * Better error handling